Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

     'override', true);                   % Would you like to override the project
 ```

-The `createAnalysisProject` checks whether it has the required cell data files.
-If not then it attempts to parse the raw data file \(h5\) and generates the cell data.
+Based on experiments pattern, the `createAnalysisProject` checks whether it has the already parsed raw data files.
+If not then it parses the raw data file and generates the cell data from the raw data.
 For existing celldata , it just loads the saved object.

 The function returns project which is stored as JSON file with following attributes.